As The Farm Wife, I do my best to live by this Bible verse:

 Find gardening tips and get reviews on great books and products.
 Take a virtual stroll through the pasture to visit the Animals and who knows – you just might get kissed, too!
 And if you need prayers, I will join you in heart on the prayer bench down by the pond, and we’ll pray together.

-How to Join the Conversation
+How to Join the Conversation with The Farm Wife

 You can easily share your thoughts and ideas through the Comment section.
 Let me know what you are up to, or your thoughts and ideas on living a simple life.
 Follow me on Facebook, Twitter, Instagram, Pinterest, and MeWe.